Kit Bond: Free trade

-Bond has been a great supporter of expanding free trade to the third world, and he believes in giving presidential authority to fast track trade relations.
-He has voted for the North American Free Trade Agreement (NAFTA) and the Central America Free Trade Agreement (CAFTA) and believes in permanently normalizing trade relations with China and Vietnam.
+Bond was a supporter of expanding free trade to the developing world, and he believed in giving presidential authority to fasttrack trade relations.
+He voted for the North American Free Trade Agreement (NAFTA) and the Central America Free Trade Agreement (CAFTA) and believed in permanently normalizing trade relations with the People's Republic of China and Vietnam.

 Government reform

-While Bond voted in favor in banning members of Congress from receiving gifts from lobbyists, he has generally opposed campaign reform.
-He voted against the McCain Feingold Act for bipartisan campaign finance solutions.
+While Bond voted in favor in banning members of Congress from receiving gifts from lobbyists, he generally opposed campaign reform.
+He voted against the McCain-Feingold Act for bipartisan campaign finance solutions.
 Bond also voted against limiting contributions from corporations or labor.

 Social issues

-Bond received an 11% rating from the NAACP.
-He has voted consistently against same-sex marriage, supporting the proposed constitutional ban of it.
+Bond voted consistently against same-sex marriage, supporting the proposed constitutional ban of it.

 On June 25, 1976, Bond officially ordered the recension of Executive Order Number 44 issued by Lilburn W. Boggs in 1838 that ordered the expulsion or extermination of all Mormons from the State of Missouri and issued an apology to Mormons on behalf of all Missourians.

-As governor of the state of Missouri in 1983, Bond signed a declaration of recognition in support of the group known as the Northern Cherokee, now called the Northern Cherokee Nation of the Old Louisiana Territory attempting to grant a form of State recognition by way of executive order.
+In 1983, as Missouri governor, Bond signed a declaration of recognition in support of the group known as the Northern Cherokee, now called the Northern Cherokee Nation of the Old Louisiana Territory attempting to grant a form of State recognition by way of executive order.
 This act was part of the group's attempt to gain Federal Recognition and to receive the related benefits for the group.

 Dismissal of U.S. attorneys controversy

 In October 2008, Bond apologized to former U.S. Attorney Todd Graves, after a U.S. Justice Department report cited Bond for forcing Graves out over a disagreement with Representative Sam Graves.
 Following the report, Attorney General Michael Mukasey appointed a special prosecutor to investigate whether former Attorney General Alberto Gonzales and other officials involved in the firings of nine U.S. attorneys broke the law.
 Citizens for Responsibility and Ethics in Washington (CREW), a progressive activist group, filed an Ethics Committee complaint against Bond over his role in the ouster of Graves.

 In 2009, it was revealed according to White House documents that Graves was put on a dismissal list a month after White House e-mail indicated that his replacement was part of a deal between Bond and the Bush administration.
-The e-mail suggested that Graves was replaced with a candidate favored by Bond for clearing the way for an appointment of a federal judge from Arkansas on the 8th Circuit Court of Appeals.
+The e-mail suggested that Graves was replaced with a candidate favored by Bond to clear the way for an appointment of a federal judge from Arkansas on the 8th Circuit Court of Appeals.